 I’ve learned that Life is so precious and it is really important to cherish and show our love to the ones we love to the fullest and to the very maximum.

-I remember my mum or grandma boiling them for a minimum of 3-4 or up to 6 hours?.
-It was a little excruciating for me as a kid smelling these and having to wait for so long to have one.
+I remember my mum or grandma boiling them for a minimum of 3-4 or up to 6 hours.
+It was a bit of an excruciating experience for me as a kid at times smelling these and having to wait for that long to have one.
 They had to stay hours and hours on the stove or in the oven at low heat.
-My grandma used to sneak a couple out of the pot and give for me to do the ‘tasting’ and sometimes I was so hungry (you know how kids are always hungry) and I remember I was saying, well, I can’t really give you the verdict on how good they are unless I have a few more, one for every tooth please .... ha ha.
-What a fun times, childhood with its amazing times and delicious memories.
+My grandma used to sneak a couple out of the pot and give them for me to do the ‘tasting’ and sometimes I was so hungry (you know how kids are always hungry) and I remember I was saying, well, I can’t really give you the verdict on how good they are unless I have a few more, one for every tooth please .... haha.
+What a fun time, childhood with its amazing times and delicious memories.

 Ingredients